| PROGRAM COURSES - RESPONSIBLE

 CONDUCT OF RESEARCH

 credit.
-Ethics should be taken in students' first or second years, and then again after five years if students are still enrolled.
+Ethics should be taken in students' first or second years, and then after five years the students should take an on-line "refresher" "Responsible Conduct of Research in Biomedical Sciences" course through CITI Program if they are still enrolled.

 is a workshop with both classroom and online components.
 The first part

 of the workshop aims to provide a framework for evaluating and

 avoiding ethical dilemmas by defining ethical and unethical practices

 within the standards of the scientific community.
 This includes

 discussions of institutional and governmental policies as well

 as standard behavioral practices.
 The second part of the workshop

 focuses on discussions of the most common ethical issues including,

 data management, conflict of interest, publication practices,